Samsung/tizen-docs/docs/application/dotnet/guides/account/app-history.md

         ```

 <a name="retrieve_battery_stats"></a>
-## Retrieving Battery Usage Statistics
+## Retrieve battery usage statistics

-To retrieve battery usage statistics for a given time period, and check detailed statistics information, such as the battery consumption of the used applications:
+To retrieve battery usage statistics for a given time period, and check detailed statistics information, such as the battery consumption of the used applications, follow these steps:

 1. To retrieve the battery consumption per application, create an instance of the [Tizen.Context.AppHistory.BatteryStatistics](/application/dotnet/api/TizenFX/latest/api/Tizen.Context.AppHistory.BatteryStatistics.html) class: